Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Cross-Section and Implication on Relic Density

-The characteristic parameter $\zeta=\alpha/v_{\mathrm{rel}}$ represents the ratio between Bohr momentum and momentum exchange of unbound particles, while $\xi=\mu\alpha/0.84m_{\phi}$ is the ratio of interaction range and Bohr radius.
-Both of them must be larger than $1$ in order to allow for existence of bound state.
-The effective bound state formation cross-section is related with ionisation and decay process,
+where the characteristic parameter $\zeta=\alpha/v_{\mathrm{rel}}$ represents the ratio between Bohr momentum and momentum exchange of unbound particles, while $\xi=\mu\alpha/0.84m_{\phi}$ is the ratio of interaction range and Bohr radius.
+Both are larger than $1$ to allow for the existence of the bound state, existing as phase space suppression in the following formula.
+The effectively BSF cross-section is also the function of the ionization and decay process

 where ionization rate of bound states is